airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 Before you begin this guide, ensure you have:

-- **Together AI account and API Key**: For instructions on creating a Together AI account and getting your API key, follow the steps outlined [here](#setting-up-your-together-ai-account-and-api-key) section.
+- **Together AI account and API Key**: To create a Together AI account and obtain your API key, follow the steps in the section below.

 ### Setting Up Your Together AI Account and API Key